jxe/vpm/vpm.md

 My second 'step back' considers the kind of judgement an agent makes, when they decide to adopt an AP.
 Look at these three cases:

-(@) I watch the road while driving.
+(@driving) I watch the road while driving.
 I don't want to crash.

-(@) I'm careful with my speech at work.
+(@work) I'm careful with my speech at work.
 My boss fires anyone who speaks imprecisely.

-(@) I've decided to be more honest with friends.
+(@honest) I've decided to be more honest with friends.
 I recently opened up to a friend about a struggle I'm having.
 Since then, the relationship feels more intimate, and stronger; it's easier for me to think about what to say; my friend is unexpectedly helpful.

 In all three examples, the agent notes some benefits of adopting an AP $a$ in a context $c$---benefits like staying alive, keeping my job, and having helpful friends.
 And in each case, this leads to a decision to adopt it.

 But, in the first two examples, those benefits come together to make the case that doing $a$ in $c$ is functional, necessary, prudent, or expedient.
 The judgement is based on expected costs and benefits, much as a rational choice theorist would hope.
 I'll call this an *instrumental judgement*.

-In example 3, the benefits become supporting evidence for a much larger claim: that honesty with friends is *constitutive* of good relationships^[Good relationships for *this* agent, at least.], or at least naturally goes together with them.
+In (@honest), the benefits become supporting evidence for a much larger claim: that honesty with friends is *constitutive* of good relationships^[Good relationships for *this* agent, at least.], or at least naturally goes together with them.
 The benefits suggest that honesty is going to be part of any relationship I want to build, or is part of the person I want to be---not just that it's functional in achieving certain ends.
 It's a part-whole claim, or a claim to synergy, not a claim about cause and effect.

 I'll call this a *constitutive judgement*.
 To make one, we ask ourselves questions like: are Xs impossible without Ys?
 Are Xs without Ys in some way lesser?
 Are there kinds of wholeness that emerge only when an X has a Y?
 Note: the evidence that goes into these questions looks *a lot* like costs and benefits (additional kinds of wholeness, etc)!
 So the raw materials for this judgement are similar, but instead of building an expected value, we build a more general conclusion.